davidegaspar/davidegaspar/RESUME.md

 ### DNS Migration @ eFinancialCareers

 Successfully migrated 6000+ eFinancialCareers DNS records to Route53 using terraform and created a suite of NodeJS scripts to run tests and batch updates.

-### CloudFormation Templates @ DHI

-Ongoing effort to build CloudFormation templates that solve common problems in the Organization.
-Including Artefact Store, CodeBuild Integration, Serverless logs in Splunk, Serverless metrics in InfluxDB, GitHub WebHook Integration, Secrets in Parameter Store and several Managed Policies.

 <div class="page-break"></div>